 Conducting a survey can seem like a very daunting process, but it is not as complex as you might think.
 Don’t take that the wrong way.
 Conducting a survey is a science.
 It follows the old computer adage, garbage in – garbage out.
-If you do not conduct your survey in a strictly scientific manner you can end up with a lot of useless data and wasted months of work.
-Worse yet, you could create action plans based on that data and do more harm than good.
+If you do not conduct your survey in a strict scientific manner you can end up with a lot of useless data and wasted months of work.
+Worse yet, you could create action plans based upon that data and do more harm than good.
 However, the basic structure of a survey is easily understood.

 Over the next few weeks I will unravel the mystery behind conducting surveys.
 I will convey a base understanding of surveys, how they are conducted, and how you can create and deploy one.
 This series of posts will be very basic for two reasons: